By Mark D. Jones, Supervising Wildlife Biologist, NCWRC

 Two Bobwhite Worlds

 That leads us to world number two: “The Real World”.
-This covers the vast majority of quail range where common land use practices are driven by economics that determine the fate of quail.
+This covers the vast majority of quail range where common land-use practices are driven by economics that determines the fate of quail.
 Lands are managed here by farmers, ranchers, and forest owners in ways they believe are economically sound.
 Whether biologists, hunters, and wildlife enthusiasts agree with this management does not matter.

 Other uncommon or rare species that have been noted around the focal area from time to time include bobolinks, sandhill cranes, short-eared owls, barn owls, bald eagles, Eurasian collared doves, palm warblers, dickcissels, and a yellow-headed blackbird.